gradle/android-cache-fix-gradle-plugin/README.md

 ### Unresolved Issues

+***Please vote for the linked issues if you are experiencing them in your project.***

-The following caching issues are fixed by the cache fix plugin but unresolved in any current or upcoming preview release of the Android Gradle Plugin as of 2022-09-09.
+Fixed by the Android Cache Fix plugin, but unresolved in any current or upcoming preview release of the Android Gradle Plugin:

-Please star them if you are experiencing them in your project.

 * Room annotation processor causes cache misses, doesn't declare outputs, overlapping outputs, etc: https://issuetracker.google.com/issues/132245929

+Not fixed by the Android Cache Fix plugin since it has no workaround:

+* CompileLibraryResourcesTask outputs contain absolute paths: https://issuetracker.google.com/issues/282761461

-The following issue is not fixed by the Android Cache Fix plugin since it has no workaround but is fixed in Android Gradle Plugin 8.0.0 or newer.
+Not fixed by the Android Cache Fix plugin since it has no workaround but is fixed in Android Gradle Plugin 8.0.0 or newer:

-* MergeResources is not relocatable: https://issuetracker.google.com/issues/236001083
+* MergeResources is not relocatable: https://issuetracker.google.com/issues/246529491

 ## Implementation Notes